Daniel Walkowitz: Documentary and filmography

-Along with his interest in public history, Walkowitz has also worked on several documentary and film projects, consistent with his effort in making the past accessible to a broad audience.
+Along with his interest in public history, Walkowitz has also contributed to several documentary and film projects, reflecting his commitment to making history to a wide audience.
 He directed or co-directed The Molders of Troy (1980), Public History Today (1990), and Perestroika From Below (1991).
 He also served as advisor on The Wobblies and The Good Fight, among others.